abelsonlive/hindsights/readme.md

 hindsights
 ==========
 A simple, lightweight tracker for facebook insights data.
-`hindsights` polls the [facebook graph api](https://developers.facebook.com/docs/reference/api/) every ten minutes and returns highly comprehensive information about facebook activity on your page(s).
+`hindsights` polls the [facebook graph api](https://developers.facebook.com/docs/reference/api/) every ten minutes and dumps highly comprehensive information about facebook activity on your page(s) to s3.

 # INSTALLATION